 Cathedral Rock is more of a walk along the river than a hike, and part of the trail is paved.
 It's a nice way to get some photos and relax, although the $10 entrance fee seemed a bit steep.
 It would probably be more impressive in spring and summer when the trees are leafy.

-For more information, check out Sedona's Top 10 Hikes We found it to be a helpful guidebook with a wide range of scenic hikes, broken down by ability level and length.
+For more information, check out the book Sedona's Top 10 Hikes.
+We found it to be a helpful guidebook with a wide range of scenic hikes, broken down by ability level and length.
 That's what we used to plan our hikes to Bell Rock, Doe Mesa, and Cathedral Rock.
 While we were looking for short easy and moderate hikes, the guidebook also includes longer and challenging hikes.